shariq1989/cookbook/content/recipe/Ribs.md

 #### INGREDIENTS

 * Full or Half Rack of Ribs
-* Kansas Style Rub
+* Kansas Style Rub of your choice
-* BBQ Sauce of choice
+* BBQ Sauce of your choice

 #### DIRECTIONS

 1. Remove membrane from the ribs.
-2. Rub meat and cover thoroughly with the spices.
+2. Rub meat and cover thoroughly with the spice rub.
 3. On a rimmed baking sheet, cover the ribs with heavy aluminium foil and place in the fridge for 1 hour.
 4. Preheat oven to 250 degrees.
 5. Remove the ribs from foil and microwave for 1 min.